-If you are taking the steps toward building a powerful executive LinkedIn profile, or you want to optimize your existing LinkedIn profile, here are important things to keep in mind.
+If you are taking the steps toward building a powerful executive LinkedIn profile or optimizing your existing LinkedIn profile, here are essential things to keep in mind.

-An executive LinkedIn profile that is optimized can make or break you on this leading professional networking site.
-It is critical you are putting forth the best first impression by following these executive LinkedIn profile branding tips.
+An executive LinkedIn profile that is optimized can make all the difference to you on this leading professional networking site.
+Put forth an excellent first impression by following these executive LinkedIn profile branding tips.

-First off, you want to pay special attention to all the information that will be first viewable to your audience when they come across your profile.
+First off, you want to pay special attention to all the information that will be viewable first to your audience when they come across your profile.
 That means anything that is on the screen when they open your profile.
-What they see first can make a huge difference in being noticed and considered.
+What they see first can make a huge difference to your getting noticed and considered.

 Use Executive Keywords